hojsgaard/pbkrtest/README.md

 Attention is on mixed effects models (as implemented in the ‘lme4’ package).
-For linear mixed models, ‘pbkrtest’ implements the following tests for fixed effects
+For linear mixed models, ‘pbkrtest’ implements the following tests for fixed effects:

 1.  a parametric bootstrap test,
 2.  a Kenward-Roger-type F-test and
 3.  a Satterthwaite-type F-test.

-The parametric bootstrap test is also implemented for generalized linear mixed models (as implemented in ‘lme4’) and for generalized linear models.
+For generalized linear mixed models (as implemented in ‘lme4’) and for generalized linear models, ‘pbkrtest’ implements

+1.  a parametric bootstrap test

 The facilities of the package are documented in the paper by Halekoh and Højsgaard, (2012, ).

 Please see ‘citation(“pbkrtest”)’ for information about citing the paper and the package.
 If you use the package in your work, please do cite the